Braves blast 4 HRs, beat Dodgers 9-2 for 3-1 lead in NLCS - WHIZ News

 Urías didn’t record a strikeout until the fourth, when Dansby Swanson and Freeman went down swinging back-to-back to end the left-hander’s first clean inning.
 Urías gave up five runs and eight hits in five innings.
 He struck out three and walked three.

 Urías started on two days’ rest, having thrown an inning of relief in Game 2 at Atlanta.
-He gave up two runs on three hits, including a tying double to Austin Riley.
+He gave up two runs and three hits in that outing, including a tying double to Austin Riley in the eighth.

 TRAINER’S ROOM

-Braves: Huascar Ynoa was scratched with shoulder inflammation from his scheduled start.
+Braves: RHP Huascar Ynoa was scratched from his scheduled start with shoulder inflammation.
 He was replaced on the roster by left-hander Dylan Lee.
 Ynoa is not eligible to return for the World Series, if the Braves advance.

-Dodgers: Justin Turner appeared to injure his hamstring in the seventh, screaming out as he was retired on a double-play ball.
+Dodgers: Justin Turner is done for the season after injuring his hamstring in the seventh, Roberts said.
+Turner screamed as he was retired on a double-play ball.
 He limped off the field and was replaced in the eighth.

 UP NEXT

-LHP Max Fried starts Game 5 for the Braves.
+Fried starts Game 5 for the Braves in his Los Angeles hometown.
 The Dodgers planned a bullpen game, a strategy they’ve used twice this postseason, going 1-1 in those games.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports